 The current mass atrocities in Sudan are the inevitable result of several factors:

-Nearly every internal conflict ultimately becomes internationalized, and both Russia and China figure in Sudan’s crisis.
+Nearly every internal conflict regarding resources ultimately becomes internationalized, and both Russia and China figure in Sudan’s crisis.

 Sudan is Africa’s third largest producer of gold.
 Russia is sustaining its war in Ukraine and surviving Western economic sanctions by smuggling gold out of Sudan.
-There have been at least 16 known Russian gold smuggling flights out of Sudan over the last year and a half.
+There have been at least 16 known Russian gold-smuggling flights out of Sudan since the Ukraine war began.

 Russia has lent military backing to Sudan’s leadership to quash Sudan’s nascent pro-democracy civilian movement.
 U.S. officials affirm that Russia actively supported Sudan’s 2021 military coup.
 Documents show that both Hemedti and al-Burhan are backed by Russia.

-Yevgeny Prigozhin, a Russian oligarch and one-time key Putin ally, is at the center of these efforts.
-Prigozhin controls companies including the Wagner Group, a brutal paramilitary mercenary group linked to alleged torture, mass killings and looting in Syria, the Central African Republic (CAR), and Ukraine.
+Yevgeny Prigozhin, a Russian oligarch and one-time key Putin ally before his downfall and death (rumored to be by assassination), was at the center of these efforts.
+Prigozhin led companies that included the Wagner Group, a brutal paramilitary mercenary group linked to alleged torture, mass killings and looting in Syria, the Central African Republic (CAR), and Ukraine.

-In Sudan, Prigozhin’s company, Meroe Gold, extracts gold and provides weapons and training to both Sudan’s army and to the paramilitary.
+In Sudan, the company once headed by Prigozhin, Meroe Gold, extracts gold and provides weapons and training to both Sudan’s army and to the Sudanese paramilitary.
 The US and the EU have placed sanctions against Meroe Gold.

 Chinese leadership is worried about ambitious Belt and Road Initiative projects.
 China is Sudan’s largest trading partner, and more than 120 Chinese companies operate in Sudan.

-China had controlled 75% of foreign investment in Sudan’s oil sector until 2018 but it has reduced its dependency on Sudanese oil.
+China had controlled 75% of foreign investment in Sudan’s oil sector until 2018 but it has recently reduced its dependence on Sudanese oil.
 Instead, it is engaged in massive BRI infrastructure development of roads, railways, and bridges.

 This conflict in Sudan poses a major geopolitical threat to China’s BRI plans.